vaixellx/interview-challenge/covid-timeline.md

   - Gender: string
   - Age: integer
   - Occupation: string
-- User can add timeline enty using form on the right, a timeline entry contains these data
+- User can add timeline entry using form on the right, a timeline entry contains these data
   - Time From: datetime
   - Time To: datetime
   - Detail: string